internet4000/radio4000-api-node-firebase/README.md

 Public API to [Radio4000.com](https://radio4000.com) using Firebase realtime capabilities.

 ## Introduction

 Thanks to Firebase the Radio4000 data can be accessed in realtime through this API, as well as classic REST.
 The [Firebase documentation](https://firebase.google.com/docs/) explains how you can access the data for various platforms: Web, Android, iOS, C++, Unity.
+This API supports `GET` and `POST` HTTP methods.

-We welcome anyone to use the data, and help the improve the echosystem.
+We welcome anyone to use the data, and help to improve the echosystem.

+## Folder structure

+In this git repository you can find:

+- `readme.md`: this document, presenting and explaining how to use Radio4000's API
+- `database.rules.json`: Firebase's security rules.
+Those are the most precise definition of what can/should be done with the API

 ## URI and Versioning